Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Conclusions

-Working with the exponential parametrization and the physical gauge, we identified an interacting UV-attractive fixed point.
-This fixed point opens the possibility of UV-complete trajectories for the quartic scalar coupling without invoking fermionic degrees of freedom.
-The fixed point is tied to an exact scaling solution of the underlying flow equation of the form $u=u_\ast$ and $f=f_{1\ast}x$ and is therefore expected to be robust under extensions of the truncation.
 The fixed-point value of $f_{1\ast}$ lies close to the conformal value, with $f_{1\ast}$ determined by Eq.~(\ref{FPbello}).
 Closely related fixed-point structures in scalar--tensor systems have also been reported within the Wetterich formalism, see e.g.~\cite{Labus:2015ska}.

 The UV fixed point spans a finite-dimensional UV critical surface.
 Its stability spectrum contains the canonical exponents $\theta=0$, $\theta=2$ and $\theta=4$, as well as additional non-trivial exponents $\theta_{5,6}$ that depend on $N$ and on the free fixed-point parameter $w_\ast$ (see Figs.~\ref{plottheta1} and \ref{plottheta2}).
 The associated eigendirections are, in general, non-trivial superpositions in the space of couplings.
 Apart from the direction associated with $u_0$ (with $\theta=4$), the most relevant deformation has a dominant projection along the Newton coupling $g$.
 This indicates that the approach to the UV fixed point is largely controlled by gravitational fluctuations.
 In particular, the fixed point breaks the classical marginality of $f_1$ and renders it relevant, while $\lambda$ is marginal at linear order and acquires logarithmic corrections beyond linear order, consistent with an asymptotic behavior of the form $\lambda(t)\sim 1/t+O(1/t^2)$.